 At the water's edge, Cambridge Beaches Resort & Spa accommodates guests in pink cottages and boasts four private beaches.
 Children under 16 are only permitted to visit at certain times and those under 5 are verboten.

 The Loren at Pink Beach has private pink-sand beaches, too, and seaside villas.

 06 of 10

-Despite the presence of casinos, these islands are not for gamblers — at least not for twosomes willing to gamble on the weather.
+Despite the presence of casinos, these islands are not for gamblers—at least not for twosomes willing to gamble on the weather.
 Aruba and Curacao lie in the southern Caribbean and outside of the "hurricane zone" to the north, which can trouble travelers between June and November.
-Dry as a desert, Aruba is adored for its wide, clean beaches.
-Curacao has a Dutch-accented personality.
-Its capital, Willemstad, is charming and colorful.
+Only a rare hurricane affects these islands.

 Where to Stay in Aruba